localstack-samples/ATO-24-takehome-challenge/instructions.md

 `$ export LOCALSTACK_AUTH_TOKEN=<YOUR_AUTH_TOKEN>`

 If you're just joining us, let's start by getting you a token.
 Simply sign up [here](http://app.localstack.cloud).
 If you're using a personal email provider, you will be able to choose the Hobbyist plan in the next step.
 If you are using a work email, please select the 14 day trial option.

-Once in, you'll need a license.
+Once in, you'll need a license auth token.
 Click [here](https://app.localstack.cloud/workspace/auth-token) to go where you need to be directly.
 Fret not, there is no payment information required.
 You'll find your Auth Token in the Workspace section in the left-hand panel.
 Don't forget to export it as an environment variable.

 Fire up your engines by running the following command: `localstack start`